echiang73/Bamazon/README.md

 1. Clone down repository.
 2. Navigate to the root of your project and run `npm install` to install the required versions of third party npm packages as instructed in the `package.json` file.
-3. Note that this app will only work if you provide the MySQL login and password in the `keys.js`.
+3. Note that this app will only work if you provide the MySQL connection user name and password in the `keys.js`.
 4. Run command `node` with one of the commands below.
    * `bamazonCustomer.js`
    * `bamazonManager.js`